 Starlink works in a similar way to Sky Muster, in that it relies on satellites orbiting the earth to send data signals to receivers installed on your property, which are transmitted around your home via Wi-Fi.

-However, Starlink is more effective than Sky Muster, because the Starlink satellites in orbit are closer to the earth.
+However, Starlink is more effective than Sky Muster, because not only are there a far greater number of satellites, but they are also much closer to the earth.
 The company says they orbit at around 550km, compared to the 35,786km distance occupied by other geostationary satellites providing a similar service.

 This means the signals being sent down to the earth take less time to travel, which results in a faster internet speed for you, with noticeably less latency.